Matthew Deady: Tenure on the court

 Deady held the first session of the court on September 12, 1859, in Salem, but had the court relocated to Portland by the start of the September session of 1860.
 He moved to Portland where he helped to found the Multnomah County Library.
 He served as president of that organization for a number of years.
 In Portland, he wrote the articles of incorporation for the city, which became the standard in the state for other cities.
 At first Portland did not have a courthouse for Deady to use, so he rented two rooms from Benjamin Stark on what is now Water Street until a federal courthouse was built beginning in 1869.
 That courthouse was first named the United States Building, and is now named the Pioneer Courthouse, with Deady moving into the building when it was finished in 1875.

 In 1867, United States Supreme Court justice Stephen Johnson Field assigned Deady to serve as a circuit court judge for the United States circuit court located in San Francisco, California.
 Deady did the same in 1868 and 1869 since there was no circuit court judge assigned to the West Coast at that time, spending three months in San Francisco each year.
 This was a common practice during this period, as United States Supreme Court justices still rode circuit, and often assigned federal district court judges to serve on the appellate level circuit courts.
 The Judiciary Act of 1869 reduced much of this process, as did the Judiciary Act of 1891 that established the current United States courts of appeals with Oregon in the Ninth Circuit.
 While serving on the district court, Deady served as president of the Board of Regents of the State University (later University of Oregon) from 1873 to 1893.
 He also designed the university's seal, which is still used by the school.

+In 1871, in McKay v.
+Campbell, Deady ruled in the suit brought by Dr. William Cameron McKay, who had born in 1824 in Astoria, in the Oregon Country.
+The United States and Great Britain had jointly held the Oregon Country until 1846, at which time Astoria became part of the United States.
+Deady wrote that McKay did not become a US citizen under the 14th Amendment's citizenship clause, because at birth, he had not been under the sole jurisdiction of United States.
+In response the following year, Oregon Senator Henry Corbett introduced legislation, ultimately successful, to reverse the debility that Deady had imposed.
+In a blogpost, Michael L. Rosin argues that the debates indicate that members believed the phrase "subject to the jurisdiction of the United States" in the bill could not mean “not subject to any foreign power.”
+This was the first birthright citizenship legislation in the United States after the passage of the 14th Amendment.